 You see a beautiful woman strolling down the street.
 You’re terrified of everyone watching, and you have no idea what to say, but if you don’t say hi now you never will.
 Heart pounding (and a little sweaty) you walk up to her and introduce yourself.
 She gives you a quizzical look and doesn’t say anything.
 Stumped you fumble to asking her a bunch of questions you don’t care about to keep her engaged.
 Her expression turns to disgust (no other word for it) and she walks off muttering, ‘what a creep’.

-Thought 5: For her to have reacted that badly to a stranger she must have either had a really bad day, or a really bad life; happy people don’t feel any need to unleash on strangers.
+- For her to have reacted that badly to a stranger she must have either had a really bad day, or a really bad life.
+Happy people don’t feel any need to unleash on strangers.

-Thought 10: In that case I better go and approach again!
+- In that case, I better go and approach again!

-If you would like to chat to me about Personal Kindness then you can catch up with me at a number of speaking dates over the summer in London starting with this one:
+If you would like to chat with me about Personal Kindness then you can catch up with me at a number of speaking dates over the year in London.